-Unfortunately, plans to move the association headquarters into the Club Street premises were stymied by a colonial legislation, the Rent Control Act which forbade the eviction of a building’s tenants and freezing of rental fees.
-It was a huge setback for the association
+Unfortunately, plans to move the association headquarters into the Club Street premises were set back by a colonial legislation, the Rent Control Act which forbade the eviction of a building’s tenants and freezing of rental fees.

 Through 1948, the association experienced increasing difficulty in supporting/financing its own activities.
-It was during this time that a proposal was then raised to set up an affiliated Mutual Help Society (宗親互助會) to help finance the needs of the association.
+A proposal was then raised to set up an affiliated Mutual Help Association (宗親互助會) to help finance the needs of the association.
 A new constitution was laid down with the passing of the proposal.
 The new constitution stipulated the membership was open to all families with the surname Szeto or Xue.
 Monthly subscription of $3.10 per member allowed the withdrawal of $1,000.00 after 20 years, by the same member.
 Allowance were also made for families of deceased members to reclaim funds proportionate to the duration of membership.
 The new arrangement received widespread support, thus allowing the association’s treasury funds to increase by several fold within the same year.
-Concurrently, the deed of the Club Street property was transferred to the assets of the Mutual Help Society.
-With the transference of the deed, the responsibility for repaying the loans taken up at the purchase of the property was handed over to the Mutual Help Society.
-Subsequently, half of the association’s expenditure were upheld by the treasury of the Mutual Help Society, a measure of balance was thus achieved in the association’s finance.
+Concurrently, the deed of the Club Street property was transferred to the assets of the Mutual Help Association.
+With the transference of the deed, the responsibility for repaying the loans taken up at the purchase of the property was handed over to the Mutual Help Association.
+Subsequently, half of the association’s expenditure were upheld by the treasury of the Mutual Help Association, a measure of balance was thus achieved in the association’s finance.